-Snuggle up in a blanket and listen to sleigh bells ring as you ride a horse-drawn sleigh.
+Imagine snuggling up in a blanket and listening to the sleigh bells ring as you ride a horse-drawn sleigh through a wonderland of snow.

 Topping the list, the National Elk Refuge sleigh ride operated by Double H Bar, Inc. offers unbeatable views of the Wyoming landscape and the elk that roam it.
 Over 5,000 of the 11,000 elk in the Jackson elk herd visit the 25,000-acre refuge during the winter.
 From December through early April you can hop aboard a sleigh for an hour-long ride that gives you an up-close look at the 500-pound beauties.
 You may see other wildlife, too, including eagles, wolves and swans.
 Sleighs operate from 10 a.m. to 4 p.m. daily.